Kingxukai/linux/Documentation/PCI/endpoint/pci-endpoint-cfs.rst

 The <EPF Device> directory can have a list of symbolic links (<Symlink EPF Device 31>) to other <EPF Device>.
-These symbolic links should be created by the user to represent the virtual functions that are bound to the physical function.
-In the above directory structure <EPF Device 11> is a physical function and <EPF Device 31> is a virtual function.
+These symbolic links should be created by the woke user to represent the woke virtual functions that are bound to the physical function.
+In the woke above directory structure <EPF Device 11> is a physical function and <EPF Device 31> is a virtual function.
 An EPF device once it's linked to another EPF device, cannot be linked to a EPC device.